logansherlock/GymPages/README.md

 - Git already installed and setup

-- MySQL server is already installed and set up with a username and password
+- MySQL server is already installed and setup with a username and password

 ## Step #1 (install node.js with nvm)